-In the standard TokMem formulation, each memory token embedding $\vm_i \in \mathbb{R}^d$ is shared across two roles: (1) addressing for memory routing and (2) steering for generation.
+In the standard TokMem formulation, each memory token embedding $\vm_i \in \mathbb{R}^d$ is shared across two roles: (1) indexing for memory routing and (2) condition to steer for generation.
 We consider a decoupled (DC) variant that separates these functions into two embedding matrices:

-Here, $M^{\text{addr}}$ provides \emph{address embeddings} at the output layer.
-When a memory token is predicted, the model produces a distribution over indices $i$ according to $M^{\text{addr}}$.
-The chosen index $i$ is then used to retrieve the corresponding steering embedding $\vs_i$ from $M^{\text{steer}}$, which is injected into the input sequence and influences subsequent generation.
+As seen in Figure~\ref{fig:decoupling embedding}, $M^{\text{index}}$ provides \emph{index embeddings} at the output layer.
+The model produces a distribution over indices $i$ according to $M^{\text{index}}$ when a memory token is predicted.
+The chosen index $i$ is then used to retrieve the corresponding steering embedding $\vs_i$ from $M^{\text{steer}}$, which is then appended into the sequence and conditions subsequent generation.

 Training follows the standard next-token prediction objective, analogous to Equation~\ref{eqn: tokmem loss}: